Sw1ndlers/SandSimulationV3/README.md

 # Sand Simulation v3

 A remake of my earlier project (https://github.com/Sw1ndlers/SandSimulation)
+This is version 3 as version 2 was abandoned

 This remake includes
 1. Much better system for handling blocks (all within the `Block` trait)